How To Code Sign Windows Kernel Drivers using EV?

 Part 2: Upload Signed Driver File To Microsoft Hardware Portal

-In this part, the final signing will get completed by Microsoft.
-Just a few steps to complete and you are ready to release your Windows kernel driver.
+In this part, the final signing will be completed by Microsoft.
+Just a few steps to complete, and you will be ready to release your Windows kernel driver.

 Step 1: Log In to your Microsoft Partner Center portal account.